trevorhreed/timeoff/README.md

  3. Execute the following command: "java -jar target/timeoff-0.1.0.jar"
  4. Open a browser and navigate to "localhost:9090/"

-## Note
+## Notes
- * The authentication and storage persistence are in-memory only.
+ * The storage persistence are in-memory only.
 Restarting the jar process will reset the database.
+ * The database is initialized with a single request, for Amy.